-If you’re using Windows, the ESET Internet Security Advanced Protection package comes with network and ransomware protection, safe browsing and Wi-Fi network protection features.
+If you’re using Windows, the ESET Internet Security Advanced Protection package comes with:

 If you have Android, the ESET Internet Security Advanced Protection plan is the best plan to go for.
 After all, it costs the same as the most expensive plan and offers the same level of protection.
 And, as you saw in the independent lab tests by AV-Test Institute, it offers flawless Android antivirus protection.
-It comes with malware and ransomware protection and helps you to better manage app permission requests.
+It comes with:

 If you’re using macOS, the ESET Internet Security Advanced Protection package is a great choice because it has the same features as the ones included in the most expensive option.
 Including ransomware and network protection.

 The plan for Linux gives you an identical set of features as the other plans.
 It comes with access to its antivirus software and the ability to keep your computer optimized with a small system footprint.

 The ESET Internet Security Advanced Protection plan starts at $49.99 for the first year.
 And as with other ESET plans, the price varies depending on how many devices you want to protect.

 The price list for the ESET Internet Security Advanced plan is as follows:

 As you might imagine, ESET Antivirus Ultimate Protection comes with absolutely all of ESET’s security features to deliver maximum protection from online threats.